stackbit-projects/bounce-house-47249/content/pages/about.md

 ---
 title: About Us
 subtitle: We are a family owned business in Augusta.
+We love having fun together.
 image: images/about.jpg
 image_alt: A man taking a picture
 seo: